Collections

 Python comes with a built-in array module.
 When you need arrays for storing and retrieving data, this module is perfectly suitable and extremely lightweight.
 This tutorial covers the syntax in detail.

-Whenever you plan on performing calculations on your data however (which is the vast majority of cases), you should instead use the NumPy package, covered in another section.
+Whenever you plan on performing calculations on your data however (which is the vast majority of cases), you should instead use the NumPy package.
+We will talk about NumPy briefly in another section.

 Tuples